 And it is clear there has been a growing appetite for sports betting in the state.
 As early as 2017, Connecticut introduced a law anticipating its possible legalization.
 The law, which required a change in federal law to come into effect, paved the way for the regulation of sports betting.

-Keep reading to see how Connecticut lawmakers are reacting.
+Keep reading to see how Connecticut lawmakers are reacting to possible gaming expansions.

-In this section we’ll explore the sports landscape to see what kinds of sports people in Connecticut will be most excited to bet on when legalized sports gambling becomes available.
+In this section, we’ll explore the sports landscape to see what kinds of sportspeople in Connecticut will be most excited to bet on once legalized sports gambling becomes available in the near future.

 Although no NFL teams make their home in the Nutmeg state, college football is really popular.
 And no wonder.
 Connecticut is home to some of the most prestigious universities in the entire country.

 The Connecticut Huskies represent the University of Connecticut in the NCAA Division 1, and they have plenty of conference titles to their name.

 The Yale Bulldogs meanwhile represent the Ivy League school, and every two years New Haven hosts one of the most hotly contested college football rivalries anywhere when the Bulldogs take on the Harvard Crimson.

 At the moment it is unclear whether it will be possible to gamble on college sports once sports betting is finally legalized, but if it were it would certainly generate plenty of interest.